foxxpy/Codingame-Puzzle-Facile/README.md

 51/	Sudoku Validator : https://youtu.be/45AsKH7qipQ

-52/	Are the clumps normal
+52/	Are the clumps normal :

-53/	What’s so complex about Mandelbrot ?
+53/	What’s so complex about Mandelbrot ? :

-54/	A child’s play
+54/	A child’s play :

-55/	Organic Compounds
+55/	Organic Compounds :

-56/	Stall Tilt
+56/	Stall Tilt :

-57/	Auto pickup
+57/	Auto pickup :

-58/	Count as I Count
+58/	Count as I Count :

-59/	Rectangular Block Spinner
+59/	Rectangular Block Spinner :

-60/	Balanced Ternary Computer
+60/	Balanced Ternary Computer :

-61/	The lost child.Episode-1
+61/	The lost child.Episode-1 :

-62/	Graffiti on the fence
+62/	Graffiti on the fence :

+63/ Logically reasonable inequalities :

+64/ Flip the sign :

+65/ is the King in Check Part 1 :

+66/ 7-segment scanner :

+67/ Is that a possible word EP1 :

+68/ 1.
+NGR - Basic Radar :

+69/ Reverse Minesweeper :

+70. Detective Geek :